Hydropower: A Cooperative Cornerstone

 For the Long Run

 With 20 years under its belt, the Ellis plant is going strong, as are the others.
 The hydroelectric plants have estimated lifespans of 100 years, which means the cooperatives have a long-term resource that will only increase in value as fuel costs for other sources of generation, such as natural gas-based power, continue to climb.
-Hydroelectric is low-cost power using a renewable resource and will benefit Arkansas’ electric cooperatives for generations to come.
+Hydroelectric provides low-cost power and will benefit Arkansas’ electric cooperatives for generations to come.